lkilcommons/geospacepy-lite/docs/source/index.rst

 .. note::

 	Where multiple versions of an algorithm exist, this code generally implements the most approximate simple-minded version.
-It's a place to start and get an approximate solution to a particular problem.

 The dependacies of the package are limited as much as possible to the core scientific python packages like the standard library, numpy, and matplotlib.